 - The ignorant servant (v.48) who does something but it’s the wrong thing and receives a few blows

 Since many Christians identify themselves as servants of the Master, this parable is troubling.
-What is Jesus saying?
-That he’s going to beat some of us?
-That he’s going to cut some of us into pieces?!
+Is Jesus saying he’s going to beat some of us?
+Is he going to cut some of us into pieces?!

 The key to unlocking this parable is found in the last line: